 Jonathan is an experienced criminal law attorney.
 The principle of freedom which Americans highly prize is demonstrated in this nation’s commitment to the presumption of innocence in a criminal trial.
 In many other nations, the accused is presumed guilty until he proves his innocence or the government inadequately proves its case.
 Yet in the United States of America, the presumption of innocence requires the prosecution to prove its case against the defendant beyond a reasonable doubt before he would be pronounced guilty.
 Under the U.S. Constitution, everyone accused of a crime has the right to a lawyer’s defense.

-Jonathan is a 2007 graduate of the University of Mississippi with a Bachelor of Arts in Spanish, Minor in Linguistics.
+A 2007 graduate of the University of Mississippi, Jonathan received his Bachelor of Arts in Spanish, Minor in Linguistics.
 He pursued his J.D./D.C.L. at Louisiana State University, Paul M. Hebert Law Center, where he graduated in 2012.
 He is admitted to practice before all State and Federal Courts for the State of Louisiana, the Fifth Circuit Court of Appeals (Federal), and the United States Supreme Court.